-Prerequisite : None Courses Course Objectives • The objective of the course is to build awareness world works, including industries, businesses and This course will teach about the balance of scarcit produce the desired goods and services and how to efficiently among the people. nd governments.
-Ty of resource to Course Learning : Students who successfully complete the course CLO-PLO Outcomes (CLOs) will be able to: Mapping CLO-1: Identify and recognize economic PLO-2, problems of a country PLO-11 CLO-2: Classify and describe different theory PLO-2, CLO-2: Classify and describe different theory PLO-2, CLO-2: Classify and describe different theory regarding demand and production of goods PLO-2, PLO-11 1 , regarding demand and production of goods PLO-11
+Prerequisite : None Courses Course Objectives : The objective of the course is to build awareness about how the world works, including industries, businesses and governments.
+This course will teach about the balance of scarcity of resource to produce the desired goods and services and how to distribute them efficiently among the people.
+Course Learning •• Students who successfully complete the course CLO-PLO Outcomes (CLOs) will be able to: Mapping CLO-1: Identify and recognize economic problems of a country.
+PLO-2, PLO-11 CLO-2: Classify and describe different theory PLO-2 , regarding demand and production of goods.
+PLO-11 CLO-3: Analyze different economic theory.
+PLO-2 CLO-4: Describe the need for economic planning PLO-11 from the perspective of Bangladesh.